 - Bovine thrombopathia: An autosomally inherited platelet function defect of Simmental and Simmental-cross cattle, which is also due to a CalDag-GEF1 mutation (Boudreaux et al 2007).
 Diagnosis is usually made between 2 weeks and 3 years of age.
 Bleeding episodes are associated with ear tagging, branding or tattooing, dehorning, parturition and surgery.
 Findings vary from epistaxis, hematuria, hematomas, prolonged estral bleeding and lameness due to subsolar hematomas.
 Coagulation profiles, platelet counts and platelet concentrations of ADP, ATP and serotonin are normal.
 There is abnormal platelet aggregation to collagen, ADP, platelet activating factor, calcium ionophores and thrombin.

 Glanzmann’s thrombasthenia (also called thrombasthenic thrombopathia) is an autosomal recessive inherited platelet disorder.
 This has been recognized in Otterhounds and Great Pyrenees (Boudreaux and Lipscomb 2001) and various horse breeds (Livesey et al 2005, Christopherson et al 2006, Macieri et al 2011, Sanz et al 2011).
 The defect is due to absent or dysfunctional glycoprotein IIb/IIIa on platelets.
-GPIIb/IIIa is the platelet fibrinogen receptor and is essential for platelet aggregation (mediated by fibrinogen).
+GPIIb/IIIa is the platelet fibrinogen receptor and is essential for platelet aggregation (mediated by fibrinogen) and also mediates firm adhesion and spreading on collagen (mostly via binding to vWf, which is bound to collagen).
 Affected dogs have prolonged bleeding from minor wounds, spontaneous epistaxis and readily form hematomas at sites of injury or venipuncture.

 The dogs have a normal to mildly decreased platelet count, normal to increased mean platelet volume and a prolonged BMBT.
 Decreased platelet retention, absent platelet aggregation to collagen, ADP, platelet activating factor and thrombin, and decreased granule secretion are characteristic.
 Shape change does occur in response to platelet agonists.
 Clot retraction is abnormal which helps differentiate this disorder from Bassett Hound thrombopathia.
 The defect can be in the gene of either glycoprotein IIb or IIIa, as both molecules are required for proper receptor functioning.
 In both Otterhounds and Great Pyrenees, the defect is due to a genetic mutation that affects a calcium-binding domain of the extracellular portion of glycoprotein IIb (each breed has a different mutation) (Boudreaux and Lipscomb 2001).